Find Any Part in 3D: Experiments

-\cref{fig:qualitative_comparison} provides a qualitative comparison on \objaversegeneral.
-Our method consistently outputs reasonable segmentations, while other methods struggle.
-PartSLIP++ is detection-based, and predicts ``no label" if nothing is detected.
-It is trained on \partnete with sparse part annotations, and thus tends to predict sparsely.
+\mypar{Qualitative results.} As seen in \cref{fig:qualitative_comparison}, \method consistently outputs reasonable segmentations, while other methods struggle.
+PartSLIP++ is trained on \partnete with sparse part annotations, and thus tends to output ``no label" overly often.
 OpenMask3D struggles with the part-level granularity, and it usually only picks one part, or at most two parts, to represent the whole object.
-We do note that our method tends to generate dense predictions, and only rarely predicts ``no label".
+We additionally show examples in \objaversegeneral and PartObjaverse-Tiny \cite{yang2024sampart3dsegment3dobjects} for our method on the right. \method not only works with diverse objects and parts, but also generalizes to real-world iPhone photos (converted to point clouds with Trellis~\cite{xiang2024structured}, an off-the-shelf image-to-3D model), despite only being trained on synthetic assets.